Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 You can send your logs, system information, questions and feedback to testnet@concordium.com.
-You can also reach out at our `Discord`_, or check out our `Troubleshooting`_ page.
+You can also reach out at our `Discord`_, or check out our :ref:`troubleshooting page<troubleshooting-and-known-issues>`

 .. _Discord: https://discord.gg/xWmQ5tp
-.. _Troubleshooting: /testnet/see-also/troubleshooting.html